Once a poster child for intrepid travel in Southeast Asia, today’s Nong Khiaw might not be the little known, off-the-grid paradise of decades past.

 Most travelers visit Nong Khiaw to take in (and interact) with the natural surroundings, which by all accounts are stunning.
 If you like outdoor activities, Nong Khiaw is an excellent jumping-off point for hiking, trekking, climbing, zip-lining, caving, and much more.

 Nong Khiaw’s location is also a major factor in visiting.
-Once you’re here, it may seem like a world apart, but in fact, is a straightforward 3-4 hour journey by local bus or minivan from Laos’ top tourist destination, Luang Prabang.
+Once you’re here, it may seem like a world apart, but in fact, is a straightforward 3-4 hour journey by local bus or minivan from Laos‘ top tourist destination, Luang Prabang.
 A 4-hour journey by public transport may seem long to some, but consider this — it is this factor alone that currently keeps the tourist crowds from spilling out of Luang Prabang, at least for now.
 Worry not, though, there are other local bus connections possible.

 Finally, Nong Khiaw is an excellent antidote for temple burnout, tourist-trail fatigue, and same-same-but-different travel destinations.
 If you’re looking to get away from Southeast Asia’s most visited destinations and add a bit more authenticity to your travels, Nong Khiaw delivers, which is exactly why we added Nong Khiaw to our own itinerary on our last trip to Luang Prabang.